 Depending where you’re coming from, it’s fairly easy to get to Oaxaca.
 Oaxaca has an international airport, Xoxocotlán International Airport (OAX).
 Direct flights land here from the U.S. and countries in Central and South America.

 From the airport, it’s only a 25-minute drive to downtown.
 Book a shared taxi (van) at the airport.
 These drop passengers off at their hotels around the area (which means it can take a little longer than 25 minutes).
+Alternatively, GuateGo offers private transfers direct to your hotel, which will save you a tonne of time.

 There are plenty of buses and domestic flights to Oaxaca from Mexico City and other major cities around Mexico.